den-materials/php-wordpress/README.md

 ### Customizing Themes in Code

-Wordpress operates off it's own PHP concept called "The Loop" - it's essentially a For Loop that cycles through all the WP content in an if/then format.
+Wordpress operates off its own PHP concept called "The Loop" - it's essentially a For Loop that cycles through all the WP content in an if/then format.
 For instance, if you wanted to display all the posts you have, you would use the loop like this:

 ```php
 	<?php